uktc/xmr-node-proxy/README.md

 SSH access with a sudo-enabled user will be needed for installs, preferably the user that is slated to run the pool.

-Please contact Snipa at: proxy_installs@snipanet.com or via IRC on irc.freenode.net in #monero-pools
+Please contact me at: support@derko.net

 ## Known Working Pools